salsita/prism/docs/README.md

 ```

-`run` starts the application, we only need to provide **Root component** and every Elmish component consists of two parts **updater** and **view**.
+`run` starts the application and you only need to provide **Root component**.
+Every Elmish component consists of two parts **Updater** and **View**.
 We call the component Root component because it's typical for Elmish architecture that application is modeled in form of component tree and every tree has its root.
 In Hello World example we will have just one component therefore it's also Root component.

 `run` takes three arguments:
 - first argument is `id` attribute of HTML node we would like to mount the component in.
-In the example, its 'app' because there's `<div id="app"></div>` inside our `index.html`.
+In `redux-elm-skeleton`, its 'app' because there's `<div id="app"></div>` inside our `index.html`.
 - second argument is `view` which is just plain old React component, it can be either `class` which `extends` from `Component` or a stateless function.
-- third argument is `updater`, updater is very similiar to Redux reducer except it's not plain old JavaScript function but *it's generator* function.
+- third argument is `updater`, Updater is very similiar to [Redux Reducer](http://redux.js.org/docs/basics/Reducers.html) except it's not plain old JavaScript function but *it's [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*)* function.

 Let's have a look at `view.js` inside `hello-world` repository: